ariel-frischer/RA.Aid-swe-bench/README.md

 * Need to extract and pass the correct `test_cmd` and `lint_cmd` to aider when make code changes.
 * Need to modify `pick_winner` method for RA.Aid, `choose_predictions` doesnt work well without it.
 * Running locally with cowboy mode seems dangerous if RA.Aid can run ANY command?!
+* Shell env variables like AIDER_MODEL="openrouter/deepseek/deepseek-chat" will effect the coder model used by aider while running!

 ## Dataset Structure
 Data Instances